tldr-pages/tldr/pages/common/z.md

 `z -t {{regex}}`

-- List all directories matching a {{regex}} (from z datafile):
+- List all directories matching a {{regex}} (from z database):

 `z -l regex`

-- Remove the current directory from the datafile:
+- Remove the current directory from the database:

 `z -x .`